bluxon92-bit/litloop-site/_posts/2026-05-11-best-fantasy-books-about-magic-schools.md

 ### 6. The Poppy War — R.F.
 Kuang

-The first third of this is a military academy story, Rin, a war orphan, and how he earns a place at Sinegard on determination alone before discovering she has shamanic powers the school can barely contain.
+The first third of this is a military academy story — Rin, a war orphan, and how she earns a place at Sinegard on determination alone before discovering she has shamanic powers the school can barely contain.

 Then the war starts, and the book becomes something much harder and darker.
 Kuang uses the school setting to establish everything that gets tested and broken in the rest of the novel.
 Based on Chinese history and not for the faint-hearted, but if you want a magic school story that doesn't flinch, this is it.
+Fans of the darkness here should also check out our [grimdark fantasy guide](/blog/grimdark-fantasy-books/).

 [**Buy The Poppy War on Amazon**](https://amzn.to/4sKj5HO)